 In my clinical practice, I specialize in treating patients with bone marrow failure and hematopoietic stem cell transplant for non-malignant diseases, with a special emphasis on Shwachman Diamond syndrome and dsyskeratosis congenita.
 My research interests focus on translational and clinical studies in leukemogenesis and bone marrow failure related to these two conditions.
 I also study the complications of stem cell transplants, including bronchiolitis obliterans and fertility preservation.

 I decided to pursue my research interests after my experience as a resident physician and fellow at Cincinnati Children’s.
 I enjoyed getting to know my patients on the bone marrow transplant and hematology/oncology units.
 Plus, I was mentored by two of the world’s foremost experts in the field, Dr. Stella Davies and Dr. Richard Harris, right here at Cincinnati Children’s.

 After I completed my postdoctoral training, I joined the faculty of the Division of Bone Marrow Transplantation and Immune Deficiency at Cincinnati Children’s within the UC Department of Pediatrics.
 Now, in addition to clinical work and research, I serve as the co-director of the North American Shwachman Diamond Syndrome Registry.

 Cancer and Blood Diseases, Bone Marrow Transplantation BMT, Fanconi Anemia, Fertility Preservation

-Bone Marrow Transplantation, Cancer and Blood Diseases
+Bone Marrow Transplantation and Immune Deficiency, Cancer and Blood Diseases